This Is Your Official Hudson Valley Apple Picking Guide

 Be ready to start picking here around Labor Day.
 The first weekend of the season shines the light on Jonamacs, with McIntosh, Cortland, Spartan, and Empire varieties on the roster as well.
 Through September, the orchards harvest a whopping 23 varieties of apples and pears, with trees dating back as far as 40 years.

 Boehm Farm, Climax

-This farm stand with pick-your-own apples, pumpkins, and peaches has been serving up quality produce for more than 100 years, and is the only family-owned and -operated apple orchard remaining in Greene County.
+This farm stand with pick-your-own apples, pumpkins, and peaches has been serving up quality produce for more than 100 years.
+It's also the only family-owned and operated apple orchard remaining in Greene County.

 Jenkins-Lueken Orchard, New Paltz